-From there, send some follow-up emails at appropriate intervals to shed more light on your benefits.
-When somebody first joins your mailing list, think of it like a first date with someone you are interested in getting to know.
-They’re fascinated in what you have to say, so use that to your advantage!
+Send some follow-up emails at appropriate intervals to shed more light on your benefits.
+When somebody first joins your mailing list, think of it as a first date with someone you are interested in getting to know.
+They’re fascinated by what you have to say, so use that!

 If you gain subscribers through a form on your website, you can connect your form builder app to your sales automation software through various apps.
 This strategy allows you to build an automated workflow that adds these subscribers to your welcome email campaign.

 Automated marketing campaigns are perfect tools for delivering lead magnets to subscribers.
 A lead magnet is any product or service your audience deems valuable enough to exchange their contact information.

 The most important part of a lead magnet pitch is the follow-through.
 Once somebody accepts the pitch, your priority is to deliver the goods.
 Fortunately, automated emails can do most of the heavy lifting here.

 If you can transmit your lead magnet through email, consider creating an email series that continuously provides value to your audience.
 This method works best when your lead magnet happens to be some form of information.